-INTELLIGENT TRANSPORT SYSTEMS Professor Tadashi YAMADA Associate Professor Jan-Dirk SCHMÖCKER Assistant Professor Satoshi NAKAO Creating smart transport and logistics systems - Intelligence and Optimization - Utilizing information technologies like ITS (Intelligent Transport Systems), we have been developing efficient procedures to settle transport and logistics problems in urban areas.
-We are dealing with various research topics; including traffic flow modeling, transport and supply chain network design, effective operation, management and control of transport systems, and behavior analysis on private car users, public transport users and tourism.
-Utilizing Big Data to understand travel patterns the left shows Kyoto's bus lines obtained from GPS data).
-Truck data obtained via GPS digital tachoor graph can indicate truck routing and scheduling.
-Other installed sensors within the city can help underus standing the walking pattern of people.
-We aim to utilise such data in an efficient way with novel analysis methodologies.
-Modelling network flows for public and shared transport systems able to find a seat.
-Extending this model to a network helps us understanding the effect of, for example, service frequency changes.
-We create multimodal network flow models especially considering the growing importance of car sharing, cycle sharing, cooperative freight transport systems, and other technological developments that influence network flows such as autonomous vehicles.
-Network design for transport and supply chain Passengers and freight move on a transport network (TN).
+Utilizing information technologies and analytical techniques on transportation and logistics, we have been developing efficient procedures to settle transport and logistics problems in urban areas.
+We are dealing with various research topics; including traffic flow modeling, transport and supply chain network design, effective operation, management and control of transport systems, and behavior analysis on transportation and logistics.
+Utilizing Big Data to understand travel patterns Passengers and freight move on a transport network (TN).
 Designing optimal TNs is therefore efficient for alleviating or settling urban and regional transport problems.
 In the case of designing an optimal TN in terms of logistics, we need to take into account the decisions on logistics typically made looking over an entire supply chain network (SCN).
 Therefore, accurate comprehension of what happens on the SCN, namely, precisely describing the behavior of economic entities in the SCN and the resulting flow of products (and of raw materials as well) is necessary to understand the mechanism of the generation of freight movement.
 We are developing mathematical models to represent the behavior of manufacturers, wholesalers, retailers, consumers and freight carriers.
 The behavior of passengers is also incorporated within the models as well as the behavioral interaction between passenger and freight traffic.
-This approach is a sort of supernetwork modeling.
+This approach is a sort of super network modeling.
 We are also tackling the development of AI-based optimization techniques capable of solving large-sized problems.
+Modelling network flows for public and shared transport systems Data often build the basis for subsequent network flow models.
+In other cases we start from theoretical models to gain general insights into efficiencies of networks.
+The figure on the left shows a model of a bus stop to reflect that only some of the newly boarding passengers will be able to find a seat.
+Extending this model to a network helps us understanding the effect of, for example, service frequency changes.
+We create multimodal network flow models especially considering the growing importance of car sharing, cycle sharing, cooperative freight transport systems, and other technological developments that influence network flows such as autonomous vehicles.